Views: 1

 All this is just the beginning of the story

-get out of the way because this ruin is no place for you
+erase yourself because this ruin is no place for you

 If what derives from it is or isn’t, what’s the fear?